guillermooo/sublime-undocs/source/reference/color_schemes.rst

    is set to ``true``.

 ``tagsOptions``
-   Controls certain options
+   Controls how tags are highlighted when a caret is inside a tag or between a tag pair.
-   when the caret is next to a tag.
+   Expects a space-separated list of the available options.
    Only applied when the ``match_tags`` setting is set to ``true``.

    Options: ``underline``, ``stippled_underline``, ``squiggly_underline``,
    ``foreground``

-   Default: ``squiggly_underline``
+   Default: ``stippled_underline``

 Find